Touch ID, Face ID, passcodes, and passwords

-Unlocking the Security & Privacy preferences pane in System Preferences on Mac
+Unlocking the Security & Privacy pane in System Preferences on Mac

-Unlocking the Users & Groups preferences pane in System Preferences on Mac (if FileVault is turned on)
+Unlocking the Users & Groups pane in System Preferences on Mac (if FileVault is turned on)

 A passcode or password is also required if the device is in the following states:

-The user has logged out of their Mac account (or has not yet logged in)
+The user has logged out of their Mac account (or hasn’t yet logged in).

-The user has not unlocked their device for more than 48 hours
+The user hasn’t unlocked their device for more than 48 hours.

-After exiting power off/Emergency SOS by pressing and holding either volume button and the sleep/wake simultaneously for 2 seconds and then pressing Cancel
+The user exited power off/Emergency SOS by pressing and holding either volume button and the Sleep/Wake button simultaneously for 2 seconds and then pressing Cancel.

-After five unsuccessful biometric match attempts (though for usability, the device might offer entering a passcode or password instead of using biometrics after a smaller number of failures)
+There were five unsuccessful biometric match attempts (though for usability, the device might offer entering a passcode or password instead of using biometrics after a smaller number of failures).

-When Touch ID or Face ID is enabled on an iPhone or iPad, the device immediately locks when the sleep/wake is pressed, and the device locks every time it goes to sleep.
+When Touch ID or Face ID is enabled on an iPhone or iPad, the device immediately locks when the Sleep/Wake button is pressed, and the device locks every time it goes to sleep.
 Touch ID and Face ID require a successful match—or optionally the passcode—at every wake.